adam-sandor/keycloak-styra-istio/README.md

 1. Install Opa-Istio integration
 1. Create the bookstore namespace and enable Istio and OPA injection
 1. Install the bookstore application
-1. Sync the JKWS used to verify the JWT from Keycloak to Styra DAS
-1. Configure the authorization rules in Styra DAS to allow any request containing a correct JWT.
+1. Setup authorization rules in Styra DAS with JWKS verification of the JWT

-### Detailed steps
+## Detailed steps

-1. Get a Kubernetes cluster
+### 1. Get a Kubernetes cluster

 Beg, borrow or steal a Kubernetes cluster.
 Anything will work from minikube to cloud-provider managed ones.
 I used GKE 1.19.

-2. Install Istio
+### 2. Install Istio

 The setup is tested using the 1.10.0 version of Istio.
 I don't recommend using the built-in Istio functionality of GKE as that installs a version of Istio that is too old for the OPA integration to work.